zerothstack/zeroth/docs/news/documentation-todo.md

 ---
 title: Documentation Todos
 date: 2016-05-29
+collection: news
-layout: post.html
+layout: post.hbs
 -----------------
 These are the items I would like to integrate into the documentation

-- integrate into toolchain so all projects can use it.
-- add logo
+- add logo.
-- complete homepage
+- complete homepage.
 - typedoc integration (use same templates??)
 - travis ci auto deployments
 - custom domain hosting from [ubiquits.com](http://ubiquits.com)